Indian police step up arrests to stop religious unrest over anti-Islam remarks | Law-Order

 Police in India's Kashmir arrested a youth for posting a video threatening to behead a former spokesperson of India's ruling party who had made derogatory remarks about Islam's religious leader Prophet Mohammad, officials said on Sunday.
 The video, circulated on YouTube, has been withdrawn by authorities as part of a wider attempt to curb religious unrest that has spread across the country.

-Two teenagers were killed when protestors clashed with police in the eastern city of Ranchi last week.
+Two teenagers were killed when protesters clashed with police in the eastern city of Ranchi last week.
 Sporadic riots in northern Uttar Pradesh state forced police to arrest over 300 people.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)